 2,118.760 * 66 = 139,838,160 total combinations possible

 Pick five numbers from 1 to 52 & 1 Star ball number from 1 to 10

 (52 * 51 * 50 * 49 * 48 / 5 * 4 * 3 * 2 * 1) * 10 =

 (311,875,200 / 120) * 10 = 25,989,600 total combinations possible

 Using the same type of probability formulas from above, we can also calculate for each individual draw pattern group type within a lottery, for all of the different groups for each particular lottery.

 Usually, when performing these deeper levels of draw pattern mathematics calculations are attempted, a Matrix Structure is first created to sort out analytically what groups of numbers are needed to be calculated.

 Here are two different examples below of draw pattern group types, taken from the California Super Lotto.
-One of them has many different number combinations possible and one of them has a lot fewer number combinations possible.
+One of them has many numbers of combinations possible and one of them has a lot fewer number of combinations possible.